 Introduction

-Yinka Shonibare CBE, RA, (born 9 August 1962), is a British-Nigerian artist living in the United Kingdom.
+Yinka Shonibare (born 9 August 1962), is a British artist living in the United Kingdom.
 His work explores cultural identity, colonialism and post-colonialism within the contemporary context of globalisation.
 A hallmark of his art is the brightly coloured Ankara fabric he uses.
-Because he has a physical disability that paralyses one side of his body, Shonibare uses assistants to make works under his direction.
+As Shonibare is paralysed on one side of his body, he uses assistants to make works under his direction.

 Wikidata